 After 20 plus hours of flying, running and educating the locals on American expletives, we arrived in Johannesburg.
 Customs was a long twisty line that appeared to be a mess yet went by relatively fast with a fair amount of indoor sweat.
 Again.
 After winding our way out of the airport to the shuttle area, and shooing away every single person asking for a tip for reasons unknown, we arrived at the Protea Marriott.
 It’s a delightful airport hotel modeled after an airplane, it even has the corrugated metal detail.
 Just delightful.

 We grabbed a shower – a shower, which, by the way, was in the bathroom area.
 An area, not an actual room, as the shower and sink AREA, was sectioned off by a hospital curtain.
 Literally, you pulled the curtain around to separate the shower from the bedroom.
-Incredibly strange, but I guess it made sense in the interest of space, but still.
+Different, but I guess it made sense in the interest of space, but still.
 At least the toilet had a door.

 Dinner was in the hotel since we could barely hold our heads up.
 We had an early flight the next morning to Nelspruit, just outside Kruger.
 I hope we don’t have to run to make this one.